-My kids grew up listening to the stories, the history, the humor, the science, the culture, and the wisdom found on Boomerang, most of which was told in kids’ voices.
-We heard engaging “interviews” with historical figures like Marco Polo, Rosa Parks, and Vincent Van Gogh.
-We heard interesting vocabulary in the “Weird Words” segment.
-We heard science ideas from “Widget and Whack,” who brought us such topics as properties of the screw, how gasoline is made, and laws of physics.
-We heard about books, current events, money and economics, ancient history, social challenges, kids’ lives — with a kid detective story thrown in!
+My kids grew up listening to the stories, the history, the humor, the science, the culture, and the wisdom found on Boomerang magazine, most of which was told in kids' voices.
+We heard engaging "interviews" with historical figures like Marco Polo, Rosa Parks, and Vincent Van Gogh.
+We heard interesting vocabulary in the "Weird Words" segment.
+We heard science ideas from "Widget and Whack," who brought us such topics as properties of the screw, how gasoline is made, and laws of physics.
+We heard about books, current events, money and economics, ancient history, social challenges, kids' lives -- with a kid detective story thrown in!

-There was plenty on Boomerang to feed the brains of my boys as they were growing up, but there was also more.
-The heart of most episodes was the Dave Schmave segment, storytelling that was touching and creative, never condescending to the kids that make up Boomerang’s audience.
+There was plenty on Boomerang magazine to feed the brains of my boys as they were growing up, but there was also more.
+The heart of most episodes was the Dave Schmave segment, storytelling that was touching and creative, never condescending to the kids that make up Boomerang's audience.

 The customer service is personal and quirky.
 When I wrote to David to make sure they were still in business, he remembered my name from long ago mailing lists.
 He also explained that he no longer uses an online storefront, deciding to go a less technological route to thwart hackers he has tired of dealing with.

-In addition to listening to the free samples on the website, if you email David with a classic episode you’d like to download, he’ll make that available to you for free as a trial episode.
+In addition to listening to the free samples on the website, if you email David with a classic episode you'd like to access, he'll make that available to you for free as a trial episode.

 Then, if you want to order a bundle of nine episodes, you email him with the nine you want, he'll make them available to you, and then you mail him a check for $49.